xxlabaza/ping/README.md

 ## Changelog

-To see what has changed in recent versions of Ping, see the [CHANGELOG](./CHANGELOG.md).
+To see what has changed in recent versions of Ping, see the [changelog](./CHANGELOG.md) file.

 ## Contributing

-Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on my code of conduct, and the process for submitting pull requests to me.
+Please read [contributing](./CONTRIBUTING.md) file for details on my code of conduct, and the process for submitting pull requests to me.

 ## Versioning